Newton Range Biv

 Access

-When Newton Range Biv was designated as minimal maintenance by DOC in 2003, it hadn't had any work done on it since the 1970's, so was already pretty run-down.
-DOC did some one-off work in 2004, but it wasn't enough to prevent further slow deterioration.
-Permolat got interested in 2016 and Bruce McClelland from the Group, an ex-NZFS culler, and Chris Matheson of Ashburton carried out some repairs on it.
-A bit more work is still required on the Biv and the materials for this are on site.
-Bruce is currently applying for some BCT funding to complete the project.
-Newton Biv became isolated and difficult to get to after the NZFS access track from the Styx valley, last cut in the 1970's, vanished back into the scrub.
-For around 30 years visits to it were few and far between despite the its relative closeness to the Styx roadend.
-Permolat has since recut and marked the old track, and another from the Lower Arahura valley that provides access further along the Newton Range.
+Newton Biv became isolated and difficult to get to after the NZFS access track from the Styx valley vanished back into the scrub.
+For around 30 years visits to it were few and far between, despite its relative closeness to the Styx roadend.
+Permolat has recut and marked the old track from the Styx, along with another from the Lower Arahura valley that provides access further along the Newton Range.

 Location